GNU Project: GNOME

-The GNOME desktop effort was launched by the GNU Project because another desktop system, KDE, was becoming popular but required users to install Qt, which was then proprietary software.
+The GNOME desktop effort was launched by the GNU Project because another desktop system, KDE, was becoming popular, but required users to install Qt, which was then proprietary software.
 To prevent people from being tempted to install KDE and Qt, the GNU Project simultaneously launched two projects.
 One was the Harmony toolkit.
 This was an attempt to make a free software replacement for Qt.
 Had this project been successful, the perceived problem with the KDE would have been solved.
 The second project was GNOME, which tackled the same issue from a different angle.
 It aimed to make a replacement for KDE that had no dependencies on proprietary software.
-The Harmony project didn't make much progress, but GNOME developed very well.
+The Harmony project did not make much progress, but GNOME developed very well.
 Eventually, the proprietary component that KDE depended on (Qt) was released as free software.
-GNOME has since dissociated itself from the GNU Project and the Free Software Foundation; and is now independently managed by the GNOME Project.
+GNOME has since dissociated itself from the GNU Project and the Free Software Foundation, and is now independently managed by the GNOME Project.

 GNU Enterprise

-GNU Enterprise (GNUe) is a meta-project started in 1996, and can be regarded as a sub-project of the GNU Project.
+GNU Enterprise (GNUe) was a meta-project started in 1996, and can be regarded as a sub-project of the GNU Project.
 GNUe's goal is to create free "enterprise-class data-aware applications" (enterprise resource planners, etc.).
-GNUe is designed to collect Enterprise software for the GNU system in a single location (much like the GNOME project collects Desktop software).
+GNUe is designed to collect Enterprise software for the GNU system in a single location (much like the GNOME project collects Desktop software), it was later decommissioned.